wilixx/wilixx.github.io/_pages/about.md

 News
 ======
+* [7/2020] Involved in 5G development as a PhD Candidate in Information and Telecommunication Engineering at Xidian University.
 * [9/2019] Completed internship program in Huawei Research Center, 3 months.
 * [4/2019] Completed internship program in Intel Mobile Communication，6 months.
 * [3/2019] One paper was rejected by ICIP 2019.